amandakann/kursplansanalys/Kursanalyspipeline/README.md

 `swedish_trigrams.txt`         Character trigrams for Swedish; used for language identification

 `english_trigrams.txt`         Character trigrams for English; used for language identification

+`bloom_translations_sv_to_en.txt`         Rules for disambiguating Swedish verbs using English translations.

+`UMU.credits.txt`              Course credit information for some courses missing this in the original data.

+`stoplist.txt`         	       A list of verbs that should not be listed when listing verbs that did not receive a Bloom classification.

 If you want to have a different classification of goals you can use different files with verbs and give different levels to different